spring-projects/spring-petclinic/readme.md

 gets populated at startup with data.
 A similar setup is provided for MySql in case a persistent database configuration is needed.
 Note that whenever the database type is changed, the data-access.properties file needs to be updated and the mysql-connector-java artifact from the pom.xml needs to be uncommented.

-You may start a MySql database with docker:
+You could start a MySql database with docker:

 ```
 docker run -e MYSQL_ROOT_PASSWORD=petclinic -e MYSQL_DATABASE=petclinic -p 3306:3306 mysql:5.7.8